Zebra Finches (Taeniopygia guttata)

 Oil on canvas board

-I kept the brushstrokes loose and background hazy to imply the light breeze rustling the branches.
+I kept the brushstrokes loose and the background hazy to imply a light breeze rustling the branch.

 The painting was acquired at exhibition by a private collector.
 I visited the Darling Point home where it hangs with a sparkling view of Sydney Harbour.